Virtual Organics Trainings and Kitchen Caddy Giveaway

 Waste Management: Email or call 800-675-1171.
 See flyer for program details.
 Separate food scraps from trash and place food scraps in your green waste cart with or without a bag following the tips below:

-- Fill a reusable container - sprinkle container (coffee or yogurt container) lightly with baking soda to absorb odors, then fill and store where it works best (freezer or refrigerator)
+- Fill a kitchen caddy or reusable container and store where it works best (counter-top, freezer or refrigerator)

 Universal Waste Systems: Email or call 800-631-7016 or 626-905-4658.
 No need to separate food scraps from trash.